top of page

 ✅ Default encryption (TLS or stronger) enabled

-✅ MFA on all accounts, admins included
+✅ MFA on all accounts, including admins

 ✅ Audit logging and retention configured